 Since you can simply use a damp cloth to clean a maple fretboard, we are going to focus today on ebony and rosewood fretboards which can’t be so easily cleaned.

 You can ignore this if you are in a rush or unable for whatever reason to remove the guitar strings, such as for financial reasons.
 However, I might suggest that to encourage the need to clean the fretboard regularly alongside the need to regularly change the strings on your guitar, it might be a wise idea to align these two things.
 This will allow you to change the strings, use string cleaner, and nurture the fretboard in one fell swoop.

 Heed this advice with care, though, as the case will be different for all instruments… Some older guitars, for example, might not benefit from the removal of all the strings as much, for such a drastic shift might alter the delicate balance of string tension instilled by the truss rod too much.

-To get the best of both nurturing your strings and your string tension, I would recommend only removing as many strings as is necessary at any one time, ideally, only about half the strings at once, which, though not entirely ideal, leaves enough breathing space to clean at least one half of the fretboard at any given time, all while maintaining the oh so important and delicate tension and action in the neck.
+To get the best of both nurturing your strings and your string tension, I would recommend only removing as many strings as is necessary at any one time.
+Ideally, only about half the strings at once, which, though not entirely ideal, leaves enough breathing space to clean at least one half of the fretboard at any given time, all while maintaining the oh-so-important and delicate tension and action in the neck.

 2nd Step – First Clean of the Fretboard

-Since this will only be a surface guitar clean with the aim of removing any more obvious pieces of dirt and dust and grime – so that the later stages are clotted with as few extra contaminants as possible – you need not fret over this stage too much, and can just as easily do such a surface clean with a damp cloth as with a professional solution from guitar cleaning kits.
+Since this will only be a surface guitar clean with the aim of removing any more obvious pieces of dirt and dust and grime – so that the later stages are clotted with as few extra contaminants as possible – you need not fret over this stage too much.
+You can just as easily do such a surface clean with a damp cloth as with a professional solution from guitar cleaning kits.